Leadership for our times.

 Our faculty, staff and coaches have deep expertise and experience in adaptive leadership practice and scholarship.
 We build off this combined wisdom of long-standing adaptive leadership practitioners and newly emerging adaptive leadership innovators.
 We are proud to partner with founders and members of the Australian Adaptive Leadership Institute (AALI) and Adaptive Leadership Australia (ALA).

 This unique three-day immersion program will allow you to seize new opportunities and create real and meaningful impact for your organisation – regardless of the challenges ahead.

 Ronald is among the world’s foremost authorities on the practice and teaching of leadership.
 He speaks extensively and advises heads of governments, businesses, and non-profit organisations across the globe.
 Heifetz founded the Center for Public Leadership at Harvard Kennedy School where he has taught for nearly four decades.

-Dr. Alison Beamish is a Post Doctoral Research Fellow at the University of New South Wales (UNSW).
+Dr Alison Beamish is a Post Doctoral Research Fellow at the University of New South Wales (UNSW).
 Presently her research focuses on Adaptive Leadership, however, her expertise extends to Servant Leadership and Abusive Supervision.
 Alison's interests include how leadership behaviours have lasting effects on a leader's health and wellbeing.

 Maurizio is Director for AGSM’s MBA Executive and online MBAX and has led many leadership programs.
 His research focused on how project professionals develop the cognitive and emotional capacity to deal with adaptive challenges.
-He is also alumn of the Harvard KSG Masterclass on Adaptive Leadership.
+He is also alumnus of the Harvard KSG Masterclass on Adaptive Leadership.